Long-term memory: Neurodegenerative diseases

 Many neurodegenerative diseases can cause memory loss.
 Some of the most prevalent (and, as a consequence, most intensely researched) include Alzheimer's disease, dementia, Huntington's disease, multiple sclerosis, and Parkinson's disease.
 None act specifically on memory; instead, memory loss is often a casualty of generalized neuronal deterioration.
 Currently, these illnesses are irreversible, but research into stem cells, psychopharmacology, and genetic engineering holds much promise.

-Those with Alzheimer's disease generally display symptoms such as getting momentarily lost on familiar routes, placing possessions in inappropriate locations and distortions of existing memories or completely forgetting memories.
+Those with Alzheimer's disease generally display symptoms such as getting momentarily lost on familiar routes, placing possessions in inappropriate locations, and distortions of existing memories or completely forgetting memories.
 Researchers have often used the Deese–Roediger–McDermott paradigm (DRM) to study the effects of Alzheimer's disease on memory.
-The DRM paradigm presents a list of words such as doze, pillow, bed, dream, nap, etc., with a theme word that is not presented.
-In this case, the theme word would have been sleep.
+The DRM paradigm presents a list of words such as doze, pillow, bed, dream, nap, etc., but no theme word is presented.
+In this case, the theme word would have been "sleep."
 Alzheimer's disease patients are more likely to recall the theme word as being part of the original list than healthy adults.
-There is a possible link between longer encoding time and increased false memory in LTM.
-The patients end up relying on the gist of information instead of the specific words themselves.
-Alzheimer's leads to an uncontrolled inflammatory response brought on by extensive amyloid deposition in the brain, which leads to cell death in the brain.
-This gets worse over time and eventually leads to cognitive decline, after the loss of memory.
-Pioglitazone may improve cognitive impairments, including memory loss and may help protect long-term and visuospatial memory from neurodegenerative disease.
+There is a possible link between longer encoding times and increased false memory in LTM.
+The patients end up relying on the gist of the information instead of the specific words themselves.
+Alzheimer's disease leads to an uncontrolled inflammatory response brought on by extensive amyloid deposition in the brain, which leads to cell death in the brain.
+This gets worse over time and eventually leads to cognitive decline after the loss of memory.
+Pioglitazone may improve cognitive impairments, including memory loss, and may help protect long-term and visuospatial memory from neurodegenerative diseases.

-Parkinson's disease patients have problems with cognitive performance; these issues resemble what is seen in frontal lobe patients and can often lead to dementia.
+Parkinson's disease patients have problems with cognitive performance; these issues resemble those seen in frontal lobe patients and can often lead to dementia.
 It is thought that Parkinson's disease is caused by degradation of the dopaminergic mesocorticolimbic projection originating from the ventral tegmental area.
-It has also been indicated that the hippocampus plays an important role in episodic and spatial (parts of LTM) memory and Parkinson's disease patients have abnormal hippocampuses resulting in abnormal functioning of LTM.
-L-dopa injections are often used to try to relieve Parkinson's disease symptoms as well as behavioral therapy.
+It has also been indicated that the hippocampus plays an important role in episodic and spatial (parts of LTM) memory, and Parkinson's disease patients have abnormal hippocampuses resulting in abnormal LTM functioning.
+L-dopa injections are often used to try to relieve Parkinson's disease symptoms, as well as behavioral therapy.

-Schizophrenia patients have trouble with attention and executive functions which in turn affects long-term memory consolidation and retrieval.
+Schizophrenia patients have trouble with attention and executive functions, which in turn affects LTM consolidation and retrieval.
 They cannot encode or retrieve temporal information properly, which causes them to select inappropriate social behaviors.
 They cannot effectively use the information they possess.
-The prefrontal cortex, where schizophrenia patients have structural abnormalities, is involved with the temporal lobe and also affects the hippocampus, which causes their difficulty in encoding and retrieving temporal information (including long-term memory).
+The prefrontal cortex, where schizophrenia patients have structural abnormalities, is involved with the temporal lobe and also affects the hippocampus, which causes their difficulty in encoding and retrieving temporal information (including LTM).